Synergy International Systems

-Synergy International Systems, Inc. ("Synergy") is an information technology and consulting company based in Washington, D.C. that provides web-based software to international development agencies, country governments, NGOs and private sector partners.
-The key products focused on monitoring and evaluation (M&E), national development effectiveness, and aid management, judicial system modernization, social protection, public financial management (PFM), disaster relief and reconstruction, environment, education, and public health.
-The company maintain a Global Learning Center in Yerevan, Armenia.
-Its services include software development and customization, IT strategy consulting, systems integration, capacity development and technical support.
+Synergy International Systems (SIS) is an American information technology and consulting company that provides web-based software to international development agencies, country governments, NGOs and private sector partners.
+Their key products are focused on monitoring and evaluation (M&E), national development effectiveness, aid management, judicial system modernization, social protection, public financial management, disaster relief and reconstruction, environment, education, and public health.

+The company is based in Washington, D.C. and they maintain is a global learning center in Yerevan, Armenia.
+The company's services include software development and customization, IT strategy consulting, systems integration, capacity development and technical support.

 Synergy has developed management information systems for public and private sector clients in 65 countries.